 Canva (free): this tool is indispensable for creating graphics for your business.
 With a little practice, I learned to create social media shareables, flyers, and more in a snap.

 Tailwind (free trial; about $150 per year thereafter per account): this is what I use to schedule my pins to Pinterest.
 They also can post to Instagram, although I haven’t connected that account yet.
 They are an official partner with both Pinterest and Instagram, which means seamless posting, a deep understanding of how to optimize each platform, and more.
+(It’s a common belief that no scheduling tool can post to Instagram on your behalf; however, that’s because only Tailwind, to my knowledge, is an official partner.
+It’s the only tool I know of that posts for you.)
 You can effortlessly add pins to your queue in preassigned time slots to keep the content flowing.
 You can add a single pin to multiple boards, spread out over a customized period of time.
 You can participate in Tailwind Tribes, where you connect with like-minded content creators to share content with one another.
 This is a fairly inexpensive way to get consistent eyes on your content without spending hours on the platform itself.
 I’m all about getting in a groove and pounding out several days’ worth of posts, so this is a perfect tool for me.